lf-edge/ekuiper/docs/en_US/sqls/query_language_elements.md

 **<window_type>**

-Specifies any Kuiper supported Windowing, see [windows](windows.md) for more info.
+Specifies any eKuiper supported Windowing, see [windows](windows.md) for more info.

 **< column_expression >**